YunanWu2168/Stock_Prediction_Project/README.md

      * 3.6 Add Noise to the Dat
      * 3.7 Train LSTM model on stock prediciton from a single company (BA)
      * 3.8 Evaluation on the Testing Dataset
+     * 3.9 Train LSTM model on stock prediciton from this specific company but no noise
-     * 3.9 Train LSTM model on stock prediciton from all companies
+     * 3.10 Train LSTM model on stock prediciton from all companies
-     * 3.10 Train LSTM model on stock prediciton without sentiment score
+     * 3.11 Train LSTM model on stock prediciton without sentiment score
 * [4.
 Summary](#4-summary)